Storidge/cio-user-docs/integrations/prometheus.md

 Prometheus is the standard open-source monitoring solution for many clusters.
 As it does not come with a feature-rich dashboard, it is often paired with Grafana; Prometheus gathers time-series data, and Grafana visualizes it.

 For convenience, we have made available a containerized exporter that will expose /metrics to Prometheus.
+This feature is enabled from revision 3080 onwards.

 ## Setting up Prometheus and Grafana with ContainerIO